KladeRe/wave-function-python/README.md

 The end result is visualized through **pygame**.

-If you are using this application remember to:
+When you are using this application remember to:
 ```
     pip install pygame
 ```